cloudblog004/fantasticfoodies/content/en/posts/1490-recipe-of-any-night-of-the-week-healthy-chicken-yakhni.md

 1. Put the stock again in the pan.
 Shred the boneless chicken add black pepper and soya sauce.
 Bring it to boil and its ready.
 1. Ready to serve and ENJOY!

 For veg yakhni pulav, prepare the yakhni or stock by using potato + cauliflower + carrot + onion.
 Put the chicken in a large deep pan.
 Country Chicken Yakhni Recipe │ Chicken Yakhni Recipe For Flu │ Village Food Secrets Thanks Delicious and very healthy desi murgh ki yakhni recipe by cook with hassan. a step by step recipe.
 Including healthy chicken salads, stews, soups, and skewers.
-Nawabs kitchen FRENCH FRIES &amp; ONION RINGS
+Nawabs kitchen FRENCH FRIES & ONION RINGS

 So that is going to wrap it up with this exceptional food healthy chicken yakhni recipe.
 Thanks so much for reading.
 I am sure you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!